yorek/apache-drill-azure-blob/README.md

 https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

 after that VM is running you can choose one of the two described options (custom image or pre-built image) to run the Apache Drill docker container in the VM.

+The script to create and run Apache Drill in a VM are available in the `vm` folder:

+    cd vm
+    ./create-azure-vm.sh

+The script will create a VM named `apache-drill` into the `drill` Resource Group in the `WestUs2` region.

+The VM will be set up using the script availabe in `vm/setup-drill.sh` via [cloud-init](https://launchpad.net/cloud-init) and the Docker image will be pulled and executed.

+After a few minutes Apache Drill Embedded will be up and running.

+> NOTE: Apache Drill is installed in the "embedded" mode.
+This is recommeneded only for testing purposes.
+If you need a scalable solution you should install Apache Drill in "distributed" mode. https://drill.apache.org/docs/install-drill-introduction/